GE2020 ballot papers incinerated

-SINGAPORE - More than 2.5 million ballot papers and other documents used in last year's general election were set alight on Saturday (Jan 16), part of the process to ensure the secrecy of the vote.
+More than 2.5 million ballot papers and other documents used in last year's general election were set alight yesterday, part of the process to ensure the secrecy of the vote.

-The sealed boxes containing the papers and documents were removed at 8.05am on Saturday from the Supreme Court vault and transported to the Tuas South Incineration Plant.

 They are then destroyed in front of witnesses - including election candidates from the various parties, their agents and also election department officials - to ensure that votes stay secret.